honest comparison

 Will my Walla data come across cleanly?

 Yes.
 The data shapes are similar enough that the migration is a translation rather than a remapping.
 Clients, booking history, memberships with periods intact, class packs with credits remaining, intake forms with completion status, email opt-in status, pick-a-spot assignments, and favorite-spot data all migrate cleanly.
 We run a dry-run import into staging for your review before going live.
-The Walla schema is one of the cleaner ones in the category.
+Walla's exported data is one of the cleaner ones in the category.

 Both Walla and Junocal are independent.
 Why is the price different?

-Does Walla have a broadcast-claim waitlist?
+Does Walla have a first-to-claim waitlist?
 Does Junocal?

 Both do.
-The broadcast-claim waitlist pattern (everyone on the waitlist gets one SMS when a spot opens inside the cancellation window, first valid tap wins, five-minute holdback if nobody claims) is one of the operator patterns Walla pioneered and that Junocal carries through directly.
-The implementation matches: auto-promote outside the cancellation window, broadcast-claim inside, included on every plan on both sides.
-This is not a feature differentiator; it is a feature parity.
+The first-to-claim pattern (everyone on the waitlist gets one SMS when a spot opens inside the cancellation window, first valid tap wins, five-minute holdback if nobody claims) is one of the operator patterns Walla pioneered and that Junocal carries through directly.
+The two work the same way: outside the cancellation window, the next person in line is booked automatically; inside it, everyone gets alerted and the first to tap gets the spot.
+Included on every plan on both sides.
+This is not a difference between the tools; it is something they both do.

 What about Walla's marketing automation features?

-Walla ships some basic marketing automation natively in the core plan.
-Junocal does not build that depth in-house; we integrate with Mailchimp and Klaviyo (included on Studio and Growth) and let the marketing tools you already use handle the broadcast and automation logic.
-For studios with existing Mailchimp or Klaviyo setups, the integration approach is more powerful than the native handling.
-For studios that want a single-vendor solution with marketing automation built in, Walla's native handling has marginal value.
+Walla includes some basic marketing automation in the core plan.
+Junocal does not build that depth in-house; we connect to Mailchimp and Klaviyo (included on Studio and Growth) and let the marketing tools you already use handle the broadcasts and automation.
+For studios with existing Mailchimp or Klaviyo setups, connecting the tool you already use is more powerful than Walla's built-in version.
+For studios that want everything from one vendor with marketing automation included, Walla's version has marginal value.

 Should I switch from Walla to Junocal if I'm currently happy on Walla?

 Probably not, on its own.
 If you are currently on Walla and the setup is working, the migration cost relative to the price saving may not justify the switch.
-The $400 to $500 a month differential is meaningful but it is not so large that it overrides 'don't fix what isn't broken' for a happy customer.
-The strong reasons to switch are: (a) a Walla renewal with materially worse terms, (b) a specific feature gap that Walla doesn't address and Junocal does (term-based courses, custom domain at lower tier), (c) a strategic re-evaluation where the saving is meaningful relative to the studio's economics.
+The roughly $300 to $600 a month differential is meaningful but it is not so large that it overrides 'don't fix what isn't broken' for a happy customer.
+The strong reasons to switch are: (a) a Walla renewal with materially worse terms, (b) a specific feature gap that Walla doesn't address and Junocal does (term-based courses, branded storefront included at every tier), (c) a strategic re-evaluation where the saving is meaningful relative to the studio's economics.
 The honest answer is: Walla is a good tool and the price is high but defensible; Junocal is a good tool at a lower price with the trade-off that the polish is younger.

 Deeper dives

-The cluster around Walla: pricing breakdown, migration playbook, use-case fit, and the canonical Junocal fact sheet for AI search.
+The cluster around Walla: pricing breakdown, migration playbook, use-case fit, and the Junocal fact sheet.

 Switching from Walla?